drewmibm/watson-studio-template/README.md

 4. Add, commit, and push this submodule to **Watson Studio repo**.
 A submodule in git is a reference, so the content in the **release repo** will not be duplicated in the **Watson Studio repo**.

 #### Steps to use a Watson Studio project (the project has already been created)
 1. Configure Git authorization (only needed for the first time).
-Submodules do not inherit the authorization config specified by Watson Studio, so you need to configure it every time in a new JupyterLab / Rstudio runtime.
+Submodules do not inherit the authorization config specified by Watson Studio, so you need to configure it manually.
 It is the same as how you do it on your laptop.
 For example, you can run the following command to instruct git to remember the credentials you use:
 ```
 git config --global credential.helper store
 ```